3dcitydb/texture-atlas-creator/resources/doc/README.txt

-3D City Database Texture Atlas Creator v1.2
+3D City Database Texture Atlas Creator

+Version @version@ (@date@)

-  This software is free software and is distributed on an "AS IS" BASIS, WITHOUT WARRANTIES OR CONDITIONS OF ANY KIND, either express or implied.
+  This library is free software and is distributed on an "AS IS" BASIS, WITHOUT WARRANTIES OR CONDITIONS OF ANY KIND, either express or implied.
   See the License for the specific language governing permissions and limitations under the License.

 0. Index
 --------